 If you do have Alzheimer’s disease, your treatment might involve cholinesterase inhibitors.
 As the Alzheimer’s Association explains, these drugs help to boost chemical signals the brain needs to learn and retain memories.
 They can’t amend symptoms you already have, but they could keep the condition from worsening.

-Alzheimer’s disease is progressive, and you’ll need to take steps to protect your safety.
+Alzheimer’s disease is progressive, and you will need to take steps to protect your safety.
 You may need brighter carpet and furniture, so you can see where one object begins and another ends.
-And you may need to install bumpers on sharp corners, so you don’t get hurt as you walk.
+And you may need to install bumpers on sharp corners, so you do not get hurt as you walk.